jpope6/HeyDJ/README.md

   PICOVOICE_ACCESS_KEY='Your Picovoice Access key'
   ```

 9. The first time you run HeyDJ, Spotipy will initiate the authentication process and redirect you to a URL.
-Open the provided URL in your browser, and Spotipy will prompt you to copy and paste the resulting URL back into the HeyDJ program.
-This step is part of Spotipy's authentication process and only needs to be done the first time you run HeyDJ.
+This is only done the first time you run HeyDJ.

 ## Usage